Capital Gains Tax on Selling a Condo in Canada (2026 Guide)

 The Principal Residence Exemption (PRE)

-The PRE is the reason most Canadians never pay capital gains on their home.
+The Principal Residence Exemption (PRE) is the reason most Canadians never pay capital gains on their home.
 It's one of the biggest tax advantages available to homeowners in Canada.
 But there are rules, and getting them wrong can cost you.

 Who Qualifies